 Dave also has some neat additional financial services features that’ll cost you an additional $1 / month.
 You can elect to have Dave monitor your finances and alert you if you are nearing a bank overdraft.
 Since overdraft fees typically cost somewhere in the range of $35, for potential customers who frequently run into overdraft issues with their banks, Dave could be useful financial protection method for those who overdraft their accounts often.
 Dave uses 2048-bit encryption to protect the transmission of customer data.
 They don’t store bank login information and they also hire external security teams to run assessments that discover and allow their teams to fix flaws that could lead to stolen data.
 Lastly, for the socially conscious, Dave donates a percentage of tips to Trees for the Future, a non-profit which provides families in Sub-Saharan Africa with sustainable food sources, livestock feed, products to sell, and fuelwood through the planting of trees.

 As with other payday advance apps, the starting dollar amount advanced will be lower than the amount you can borrow through a payday loan, speedy cash advance, or alternative loan such as Possible.
+Dave will really only let you get a loan of $25, $50, or $75.
+If you are in need of more funds than this, Dave might not be the payday app for you.
 Note that similar to Earnin, even with a successful history showing you repay your advances, Dave does not report your on-time payments to the credit bureaus.
 Lastly, watch out for those instant fund fees.
 If you use 4-5 advances per month, those fees can really add up!

 As with other payday advance apps, the starting dollar amount advanced will be lower than the amount you can borrow through a payday loan or other short-term financial lender.
-You also won’t be able to build credit history like a credit-builder loan.
+You also won’t be able to build credit history like a credit-builder loan with Possible, such as our installment loans.
 As with Dave and Earnin, Brigit does not disclose APR or the interest rate because they don’t operate under federal or state loan regulations since they are considered a payday advance, not a loan.
+If you are genuinely in need of a larger amount of money and you don’t want to have to pay the monthly subscription to have access to personal loans, Brigit might not be for you.
+Possible offers loans that are larger and oftentimes show up in your account just as fast as Brigit.

 Unlike payday advance apps, Possible Finance loans also allow customers to build their credit.
 Once approved, we report the status of your loan to the credit bureaus which can help build credit history.
 As a direct lender, we also don’t require that potential customers receive income on a consistent bi-weekly schedule, as long as the connected bank account, usually a checking account, is currently receiving income.
 This allows us to support gig economy workers and recent hires.
 Lastly, applicants can get approved up to $500 (varies by state) on even their first loan application, a higher dollar amount than most payday advance apps.